 Notes to editors:

-This statistical press release relates to the publication of the two National Statistics publications containing data relating to (i) Inpatient and Day Case Activity and (ii) Outpatient Activity.
-Data relating to Emergency Care Activity were published on 22nd June 2017, with data on Mental Health and Learning Disability Activity due to be published on 6th September 2017
+- this statistical press release relates to the publication of the two National Statistics publications containing data relating to (i) Inpatient and Day Case Activity and (ii) Outpatient Activity.
+Data relating to Emergency Care Activity was published on 29 June 2023 and data on Mental Health and Learning Disability Activity is due to be published on 1 September 2023.

 Inpatient and Day Case Activity

 - inpatient Admission: